 4. Offer a truly unique technology or process.

 By truly unique, we do not mean your process that starts with assessment and ends with monitoring results and making adjustments.
-We mean an approach that is a whole different way of approaching the problem that offers a unique benefit to the client.
+We mean an approach that is a whole different way of approaching the problem and offers a unique benefit to the client.

 5. Focus on understanding a particular target audience.